MartinStokroos/WalshFUN/README.md

 ## Examples
 1. `WalshFunctionSeries.ino` - This example prints the first 32 Walsh functions in 32 timesteps.
 The logic '1' is printed as '*+*' and the  logic '0' as '*-*'.
 See below.
 2. `WaveFormSynthesis1` - This example generates a sinewave from Walsh functions.
 3. `WaveFormSynthesis2` - This example generates a sawtooth wave from Walsh functions.

-Tip: use the Arduino plotter function for example 2 and 3.
+Use the Arduino plotter function with example 2 and 3.

 ```